THEREALWWEFAN231/WWEs-Altening-Mod/README.md

 Paid: Go to the multiplayer screen and click the altening button, go to [The Altenings account section](https://panel.thealtening.com/#account) copy your API Token, paste it in the API Token field then click the Check API Token button.
 If it works you will see one of the buttons change to a generate button and you can then generate accounts(note the API Token does not save and you need to readd it everytime you start minecraft)

 ## Why use this instead of the authenticator
-Well firstly you can change accounts without switching minecraft Secondly?
+Well firstly you can change accounts without switching minecraft<br/>
+Secondly?
 If your using mac or linux you can use this mod to use The Altening

 ## Am i allowed to remove the wwe code?